 Orientation at your new workplace

-Your first day with your employer will include an orientation of your work and introduction of other family members, and your role in the family.
-Some families employ more than one helper so one can focus certain jobs such as looking after newborn baby, cooking or general housework.
-But most families employ only one helper which means you may have to do everything as told.
+Your first day with your employer will include an orientation of your work and the introduction of other family members and your role in the family.
+Some families employ more than one helper so one can focus certain jobs such as looking after newborn babies, cooking, or general housework.
+But most families employ only one helper, which means you may have to do everything as told.

 Employers may set the following house rules: